Review – Sam and Max Episode 3: The Mole, the Mob, and the Meatball

 The Resident Evil Remake taught me a few important lessons, some about the series itself, and some about gaming in general.
 Let’s not waste any time and get right down to it.

 First off, Resident Evil doesn’t actually suck.
 People love making fun of the pre-RE4 formula for Resident Evil games.
 They’ll complain about the cheesy zombies, the tank-like controls, and the obtuse puzzles.
 And yet none of these things could keep me from enjoying the REmake.
 I enjoyed having a good brainteaser to solve.
 I enjoyed blasting away at zombies with a well placed shotgun shell fired in a fairly realistic manner.
-I like the slow, plodding pace of the game, where survival is the only thing that needs to be on your mind, not time or points or action. → Guitar Hero III: Legends of Read
+I like the slow, plodding pace of the game, where survival is the only thing that needs to be on your mind, not time or points or action.
+And while there may not be an excuse for poor control, it doesn’t take that much practice to get used to steering your character around.
+In fact, after enough play you shouldn’t be running into zombies at all. → Guitar Hero III: Legends of Read